FINDING HER FINAL RESTING PLACE

 It can be argued that this location would be a good burial place for Anne Lister too, given the proximity to family graves.
 After all, most of the Listers whom Anne knew, and who were laid to rest at the parish church, ended up buried with close relatives.
 Per Anne Lister’s journal of the 11th of April 1836, there was enough space for two coffins above Jeremy Lister, which indicates that at least this one grave in this cluster had space available.
 Jeremy’s grave was, after all, already encroaching on neighbouring graves so it would fit the intended burial spot.
 However, it has been suggested that Anne’s burial in her father’s grave would be unlikely due to the possible larger size of her coffin.

-The Rokeby chapel was built in the 16th century and owes its name to Archbishop William Rokeby who died in 1521 and was so fond of Halifax that he requested that his heart be buried in the choir of the church.
-The rest of his remains were laid to rest in Kirk Sandall .
+The Rokeby chapel was built in the 16th century and owes its name to Archbishop William Rokeby, who died in 1521.
+The Archbishop was so fond of Halifax that he left instructions in his will to have his body disemboweled and his bowels and heart buried in the choir of the parish church.
+The rest of his remains were laid to rest at St. Oswald’s Church in Kirk Sandall .
 The entrance to the chapel was connected to the north aisle of the church by a cross aisle.
 The 1836 plan of the church shows one Lister grave marked in this aisle.